tranbao0/SongRanking/README.md

   limit: 50                     # how many songs to include
 ```

-To add a chart, add an entry - no code changes needed for any combination of an existing genre with an existing metric.
+Adding a chart = adding an entry, for any combination of an existing genre + metric.
-A few examples:

 ```yaml
 - name: jpop_monthly_gainers